microsoft/PowerToys/doc/specs/GitHub-discussions-spec.md

 It's a new tab in the GitHub repo page where people can start new threads like in a forum.

-The threads must be added to a category.
-The answer feature can be enabled or disabled for categorys.
+The threads must be added to a categories.
+The answer feature can be enabled or disabled for categories.
 If enabled a person with triage permission or the creator of the thread can mark a reply as answer.

-You can sort threads in the overview for categories and for (un-)answered.
+You can sort threads in the overview for categories and for (un)answered.

-One thread can be pinned on the main page of the discussion section.
-(One with rules or something like that).
+Threads can be pinned on the main page of the discussion section.
+(Threads with rules or something like that).

 Threads uses the same numeration like PR and issues.
 So they can be linked by the others.
 A conversation can also be locked like in issues and PR.